Who or what made you want to become an illustrator?

-I play guitar and love sculpting dinosaurs and other types of characters and then I paint them.
-I love walking my Golden Retriever called Emma to the pond and we walk around it then sit on a bench before returning home.
+I love sculpting dinosaurs and other types of characters and then I paint them.
+I enjoy walking my Golden Retriever called Emma to the pond and we walk around it then sit on a bench before returning home.

 How important is it for you to be part of a creative community of people?

-I would love to be part of a creative community that one might find in a large city, but there is not a lot of that in my area so my many books on great illustrators and artist take that place.
+I would love to be part of a creative community that one might find in a large city, but there is not a lot of that in my area so my many books on great illustrators and artist make up for that.